InnuendoPi/MQTTDevice4/docs/index.md

 Mode BrewPage: max 4 kettle overview
 ![BrewPage](img/Nextion1.jpg)

-Mode KettlePage: shows only the first configured sensor and the target temperatur of the sensors connected kettle
+Mode KettlePage: shows only the first configured sensor and the target temperatur from sensor's kettle
 ![KettlePage](img/Nextion2.jpg)

 BrewPage is only useable while brewing.
 When your mash process completed the use of BrewPage ends.
 The Kettlepage can be used any time as a kettle temperature informatione pannel.
 Please remeber: your first configured sensor will be display (ToDO).